JordyMurgueitio/documentacion/javascript/HTML forms/form-validation.md

-# FORM VALIDATION -The process of checking that the information submitted through a form adheres to expectations
+# FORM VALIDATION -
+The process of checking that the information submitted through a form adheres to expectations

 ## 1. Regular Expressions - is a sequence of characters representing a pattern.
-We can use patterns to match a string, parts of a string, confirm that data is formatted acceptably, or replace parts of strings with different characters. */
+We can use patterns to match a string, parts of a string, confirm that data is formatted acceptably, or replace parts of strings with different characters.

 ## 2. Client-side validation: HTML - prevent problematic inputs from being submitted in the first place